bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - In `single` mode, `selectRow(index)` will unselect any previous selected row.
 - Attempting to `selectRow(index)` or `unselectRow(index)` on a non-existent row will be ignored.
 - The table must be `selectable` for any of these methods to have effect.
+- You can disable selection of rows via click events by setting the `no-select-on-click` prop.
+Rows will then only be selectable programmatically.

 **Row select notes:**